nvda-es/devguides_translation/original_docs/spladdoninternals.md

 The SPL Controller layer (entry command unassigned, same reason as the Assistant layer entry command) is used to invoke Studio functions from anywhere.
 The entry routine is similar to the app module counterpart (SPL Assistant) except for the following:

 * NVDA will make sure Studio is running (if so, it'll cache the window handle value just as in the Studio app module), otherwise it cannot enter SPL Controller layer.
-* All commands (except two) use Studio API (Studio API and use of user32.dll's SendMessage was described in a previous article).
+* All commands (except two) use Studio API (Studio API and use of user32.dll's SendMessage was described in a previous section).

-For mechanics of layer commands, see a previous article on add-on design where layer commands were discussed.
+For mechanics of layer commands, see section on add-on design where layer commands were discussed.

 The following commands utilize Studio API: